(The Arts of Cambodia, Indonesia, Thailand, Vietnam and Burma)

 This module covers the art of mainland and maritime Southeast Asia from prehistoric times to the present day.
 A wide range of art objects are considered from the ethnographical to the classical and monumental arts of Buddhism, Hinduism and Islam.
 Art historical, archaeological and ethnographic interpretations are presented side by side so that this interdisciplinary approach enhances students’ understanding of the vast artistic heritage of the region.

-The course ranges over this cultural tapestry to bring insight into its statuary and reliefs, its textiles, ceramics, painting, lacquerware, shadow puppets, metalwork, calligraphy, and wood-carving.
+The course ranges over Southeast Asia’s cultural tapestry to offer insight on its statuary and reliefs, its textiles, ceramics, painting, lacquerware, shadow puppets, metalwork, calligraphy, and wood-carving.

 020 7898 4451